synesthesiam/voice2json/docs/index.md

 ## Supported Languages

-`voice2json` supports the following languages/locales:
+`voice2json` supports the following languages/locales.
+I don't speak or write any language besides U.S. English, so **please** let me know if any profile is broken or has poor performance.

 * Catalan
     * [ca-es_pocketsphinx-cmu](https://github.com/synesthesiam/ca-es_pocketsphinx-cmu)